AAB College: Other Calls

+Conferences and public events

+On 3-4 September 2026, AAB College hosted the AI & Tech Summit 2026 in Pristina.
+The two-day event brought together representatives of public institutions, academia, technology companies, start-ups and civil society.
+Its programme included lectures, panel discussions, workshops and a technology exhibition focusing on artificial intelligence, digital transformation, cybersecurity, education, business and technological innovation.

 Graduation at AAB College

 The graduation ceremony at AAB College is an annual academic event held in Pristina, Kosovo, marking the completion of undergraduate and postgraduate studies.
 It serves as a formal recognition of students' academic achievements and symbolizes their transition into professional and civic life.

 The ceremony typically includes the conferral of degrees by faculty representatives, speeches by institutional leaders and invited guests, and the awarding of diplomas and academic honors.
 Graduates wear traditional academic regalia, reflecting international academic customs.

-The event is attended by students, faculty, staff, families, and guests, and emphasizes the institution’s values of academic excellence, ethical leadership, and lifelong learning.
+The event is attended by students, faculty, staff, families, and guests, and emphasizes the institution's values of academic excellence, ethical leadership, and lifelong learning.
 It also encourages continued engagement through alumni networks.

 Publishing and Libraries at AAB College

 AAB College supports its academic programs through publishing activities and library services.

 The institution publishes a peer-reviewed scientific journal titled THESIS, which includes research articles and scholarly discussions across various academic disciplines.
 In addition, AAB College publishes conference proceedings, research monographs, and textbooks related to its academic fields.

 The AAB College Library provides access to a variety of print and electronic resources, including books, journals, databases, and multimedia materials.